 Models for similar audiences exclude browsing activity from sites, pages, or products related to what we consider sensitive categories, such as those based on race, religion, sexual orientation or health.

 We don't support finding a similar audience for lists based on any of the sensitive categories listed in our policy.
 All use of similar audiences is subject to our Policy for advertising based on interests and location.

 Qualifying for similar audiences

 Google will automatically identify which of your remarketing lists qualify for similar audiences based on a variety of factors, including but not limited to the number of visitors on the original list, how recently these people joined the original list, and the types of sites that these visitors browsed.

 We can define a similar audience for your own remarketing lists only.
-In addition, you can't use similar audiences with custom combinations.

 Benefits of using similar audiences

 Similar audiences takes the guesswork out of your search for new audiences by automatically finding new customers similar to your site visitors.
 Using this feature, you can find new potential customers based on the specific topics or concepts that people --in aggregate-- on one of your remarketing lists were browsing before being added to that list.